monofy-org/monofy-ai/README.md

-# Note: This README is a work in progress as of 1/29/23
+# Note: Major update posted on 3/31/2024, gradio is currently not supported.
+If you require the old gradio interface, stick with commits from before the rewrite.

 # monofy-ai
  Simple and multifaceted API for AI